cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Hh: H is for happiness.
 Ii: I is for innovation.
 Jj: J is fot joy.
+Kk: K is for findness.
+Ll: L is fot love.

 ##Sentence1
 smile when it hurts most.